kelechi-aims/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19-AZ replaces some lettters with another letters 20-hiago removes all of a specify letter and replaces them with another letter 21-reverse reverses it's input
-22-users_and_homes displays all users and their home directories, sorted by users
+22-users_and_homes displays all users and their home directories, sorted by users 100-empty_casks displays solution to task-23 of shell redirections